Functional Training vs. Traditional Strength Training

 Muscle Groups vs. Large Body Movement

 Traditional strength training focuses on building strength in one muscle group at a time.
-An example would be performing bicep curls with hand weights to strengthen the upper arms, Mr. Geletka says.
+An example would be performing bicep curls with hand weights to strengthen the upper arms, says Dr. Geletka, who competes in triathlons.

 Functional training, on the other hand, focuses on large body movements that stabilize specific muscle groups and move others to mimic activities of daily life, he says.
 An example of a functional exercise would be a jump squat, which requires just about every muscle in your legs to lower yourself, thrust upward into a jump and maintain balance throughout the entire exercise.